receptron/SlashGPT/README.md

 It defines template-based function implementations (including mockups), alternative to writing Python code using the "module" property.

-It supports three different methods.
+It supports four different methods.

 ### 1. Formatted string.